 Confession: I am a lip balm addict.
 I have one tube next to my bed, in my bathroom, in my office, in my car, and in my purse.
 I tend to get really attached to the kind of lip balm I am using and so I usually buy a lot at once.
-Even though I have been making my own beauty products including non-toxic sunscreen and bug repellent bars for some time now, I was not sure about making my own DIY lip balm.
+Even though I have been making my own beauty products including non-toxic sunscreen for some time now, I was not sure about making my own DIY lip balm.
 First of all, I like my lip balm in a tube, not a pot.
 I had never purchased my own tubes to fill and wasn’t sure exactly how to best fill them.

 I finally ordered some lip balm tubes and decided it was time to try this.

 How did it go?

 How silly I was to avoid making this myself!
 This was not as hard as I thought it would be.
 However, I will provide one big recommendation before getting started – ensure you are ready to quickly pour before the mixture starts to harden.
 I like the idea of putting all of the sticks right next to each other and then securing with a rubber band.
 This way you can get the oil in the sticks quickly without making too much of a mess.
 (I clearly made a mess so that is why I am warning you!).